onap/vnfrqts-requirements/docs/Chapter8/Ansible-Playbook-Examples.rst

 and possibly other playbooks stored in this same directory.
 Ideally, playbook function would match APPC/SDN-C corresponding command or function that is performed by the main playbook in this directory.
-Following Ansible naming standards main playbook is usually named site.yml.
+Following Ansible naming standards, main playbook, is named site.yml.
 There can be other playbooks on the same directory that use a subset of the roles used by the main playbook site.yml.
 Examples of Playbook Function directory names(matching APPC/SDN-C command name in lowercase):